-A person entitled to the pension who has been recognised as completely incapable of work and of an independent existence is awarded a nursing supplement.
+A person entitled to the disability pension who has been recognised by ZUS evaluating doctor as completely incapable of work and of independent existence is awarded a nursing supplement.

-The amount of the pension in respect of an accident at work or occupational disease is calculated in the same way as the disability pension, and it may not be lower than:
+The amount of the disability pension in respect of an accident at work or occupational disease is calculated in the same way as the disability pension.
+It cannot be lower than:

-- 60% of the pension assessment basis – for a person partly incapable of work,
+- 60% of the assessment basis – for a person partly incapable of work,

-- 80% of the pension assessment basis – for a person completely incapable of work,
+- 80% of the assessment basis – for a person completely incapable of work,

-- 100% of the pension assessment basis – for a person eligible for a training pension.
+- 100% of the assessment basis – for a person entitled for a training pension.

-The assessment basis of the pension in respect of an accident at work or occupational disease may be calculated based on the basis of an assessment index higher than 250%.
-When the calculation was made using an assessment index higher than 250% of the basis for pension assessment, the above mentioned guarantees do not apply.
+The assessment basis of the disability pension in respect of an accident at work or an occupational disease may be established by ZUS on the basis of an assessment index higher than 250%.
+When the assessment was made by ZUS using such index, the above mentioned guarantees do not apply.

-The structure of work disability pensions in December 2014 on the basis of the degree of work disability
+The structure of disability pensions in December 2018 on the basis of the degree of incapacity for work

-A monthly average of 192.2 thousand pensions in respect of accidents at work and occupational diseases were received in 2014, of an average amount of PLN 2,750.52.
-They accounted for 19.3% of the total number of disability pensions.
+A monthly average of 168.3 thousand persons received pensions in respect of accidents at work and occupational diseases in 2019, including: